rpa-dev/rpa-website/src/pages/admissions/index.md

     Due to COVID-19 all in-person tours have been placed on hold at this time.
-    If you would like to get more information on our preschool please email us directly at rlwp@copper.net so we can try to work with your family on setting up a Virtual Open House Event of Virtual Tour with our Director.
+    If you would like to get more information on our preschool please email us directly at rlwp@copper.net so we can try to work with your family on setting up a Virtual Open House Event or a Virtual Tour with our Director.
 ---
 **Registration Process**